OGStudio/openscenegraph-cross-platform-examples/README.md

   ![Screenshot][ex06-screenshot]

-  Learn how to compose an asynchronous command sequence to combine animations with other operations.
+  Learn how to compose a sequence of asynchronous commands to combine animations with other operations.

 <a name="help"/>